 Lithobius curtipes is very similar but has a maximum length of 9mm.
 Males of this species have a small projection on the hind leg.
 Also the ocelli are not arranged in rows.

-Found in moist places, such as under logs and stones or in leaf litter.
+Found in moist places, such as under logs and stones in woodland or in leaf litter.

 All year round.